Definition – Subdomain

 Most often, subdomains remain used to offer various technical services for a web project.
 In principle, various web services such as e-mail servers or FTP servers require their subdomain to remain identified on the Internet.

 In the case of extensive online projects that can remain accessed in several different languages, the linguistically additional content remains outsourced to separate subdomains—for example, the subdomains de—domain name.TLD can remain used for the German-language content and en.
 Domain name.TLD for the English-language content.

 Online Projects with a Local Focus

 The use of subdomains can also make sense for large web projects with a local focus to better address different regions.
-For example, a real estate portal could offer its properties optimized for the Berlin region under the subdomain and optimized for the Cologne region.
+For example, a real estate portal by Best real estate CRM in 2021 could offer its properties optimized for the Berlin region under the subdomain and optimized for the Cologne region.